-If your plot has an '!' icon next to the p-value this means that some samples are in your plot twice.
+If your plot has an '!' icon next to the p-value this means that some patients are in your plot twice.
 This can happen when A) a patient has both a tumor and normal sample or when a patient has a metastasis that is part of the dataset and/or B) a tumor sample was split into multiple aliquots and then run through the same analysis twice.

 This page will guide you on how to remove duplicates due to A. If there are duplicates due to B you will need to download the data, decide how to resolve any inconsistencies between the multiple aliquots and load it up as your own data.

 Add the data column of 'sample type' from the Phenotype data

 2. Filter to only samples that are 'Primary tumor' by typing 'primary' into the filter search box.
 More help on filtering.
 Next, click the filter icon next to the filter search box and chose 'Filter'.
 This will filter out all samples that are not primary tumor.